Deutsche Welle: Stable usage figures despite censorship in many countries | DW | 17.11.2022

 With 291 million weekly user contacts worldwide, DW's program offerings remain stable despite censorship affecting access to its services in several countries.

-DW’s video content accounts for 225 million user contacts, its audio content for 52 million and text offerings for 14 million.
+DW's video content accounts for 225 million user contacts, its audio 52 million, and text 14 million.

 Technical blocking of DW services is by no means anything new for the German broadcaster, but it keeps affecting more and ever larger media markets.
 DW's strategy of increasing its use of digital platforms in countries where press freedom is restricted makes it easier for users to continue accessing independent information.
 In some cases, this requires the use of tools to circumvent censorship, such as the DW App, the Tor browser or of trustworthy VPN’s.